dunglas/frankenphp/docs/extensions.md

 **Associative array only**

-* `NewArray(entries ...KeyValuePair) *frankenphp.Array` - Create a new associative array with key-value pairs
+* `NewAssociativeArray(entries ...KeyValuePair) *frankenphp.Array` - Create a new associative array with key-value pairs
 * `Set(key string, value interface{})` - Set value with key (associative array), will convert a packed array to associative
 * `Get(key string) interface{}` - Get value with O(1) (associative array)